Man Facing Southeast: Plot

-Julio Denis is a highly professional, lonely man, whose recent divorce left him jaded towards his life and work.
-Since his wife remarried, he settles for weekly outings with his two children and grainy home movies of happier times, which he views every night.
-Rantés, who starts noticing the emotionally wounded Dr. Denis, is as interested in his troubles as the doctor is in Rantés, "the first patient in a long time" that has interested him at all.
-Believing that Rantés' claim of being a "projected hologram" is an allusion to Adolfo Bioy Casares' classic novel Morel's Invention, Dr. Denis concludes that this impressive genius is very well-read.
-The doctor soon uses his prerogatives to include Rantés in several outings, including a visit to a touring Moscow State Circus performance.
+Denis is a lonely man whose recent divorce left him jaded.
+Rantés is as interested in his troubles as the doctor is in Rantés, "the first patient in a long time" that has interested him.
+Believing that Rantés' claim of being a "projected hologram" is an allusion to Adolfo Bioy Casares' classic novel Morel's Invention, Denis concludes that this genius is well-read.
+The doctor includes Rantés in several outings, including a visit to a touring Moscow State Circus performance.

-Rantés is no ordinary man, though.
-Having a psychokinetic gift, he quickly finds ways to explore the city on his own and without permission.
-Compassionate to a fault, he uses this gift to the benefit of the hungry, narrowly skirting the law.
-He spends hours standing in one of the asylum's courtyards, completely motionless, facing southeast.
-He claims to do this to receive "transmissions from his planet" and even implies that he is actually Denis' own hallucination.
-In narration, Dr. Denis claims that he appears to be the only physician who still notices the polite, unproblematic patient, but it's clear in a subsequent scene that he is not, since the doctor gets Rantés a job in the pathology department of the hospital.
-Because of Rantés kindness to everyone, he quickly earns the loyalty of the other patients and Dr. Denis' growing, confused respect.
-The doctor is aware that Rantés has been leaving without permission and has avoided taking his medicine; nevertheless, he is impressed and he takes Rantés' requests seriously, persuading Dr. Prieto, the head of pathology, to hire him as a volunteer assistant.
-Prieto (Rubens Correa) admits that Rantés would be his first assistant in some time (having lost his previous assistant due to budget cuts), and that he finds Rantés extremely helpful.
+Having a psychokinetic gift, Rantés explores the city on his own without permission.
+He also spends hours standing in one of the asylum's courtyards, motionless, facing southeast.
+He claims to do this to receive "transmissions from his planet" and implies that he is Denis' own hallucination.
+The doctor gets Rantés a job in the pathology department of the hospital.
+Because of his kindness, he quickly earns the loyalty of the other patients and Denis' respect.
+The doctor is aware that Rantés has been leaving without permission and has avoided taking his medicine; nevertheless, he takes Rantés' requests seriously, persuading Dr. Prieto, the head of pathology, to hire him as a volunteer assistant.

-Surprising everyone, Rantés is visited by an attractive young lady, Beatriz (Inés Vernengo).
-She and Rantés clearly know each other and Dr. Denis hopes she can shed light on his mysterious patient's identity.
-Dr. Denis introduces himself to Beatriz and quickly becomes attracted to her.
-She tells Denis of Rantés' work among children in a slum, where they met while working for an evangelical mission, and especially his devotion to a young child with superior musical abilities; beyond that, she knows him as a "very good man" whom she is only casually acquainted with.
+Rantés is visited by an attractive young lady, Beatriz (Inés Vernengo).
+Denis introduces himself to Beatriz and quickly becomes attracted to her.
+She tells Denis of Rantés' work among children in a slum, where they met while working for an evangelical mission, and his devotion to a young child with superior musical abilities; beyond that, she knows him as a "very good man" whom she is only casually acquainted with.
 Dr. Denis is charmed by the woman and asks Rantés about her.
 He responds that she is very special and "a Saint".